 To enable and configure Risk Score Adjustment:

-- On the Administration page, in Global and Console Settings, click the Manage link for global settings.
+- On the Administration page, under Vulnerabilities, click the Manage risk score settings link for global settings.

 - In the Global Settings page, select Risk Score Adjustment.

 - Select Adjust asset risk scores based on criticality.

 - Change any of the modifiers for the listed criticality levels, per the constraints listed below.

 - Each modifier must be greater than 0.